Non-Abelian Fourier Series on $\mathbb{Z}^2\backslash SE(2)$: Non-Abelian Fourier Series of Convolutions on

-{\bf Acknowledgments.} This work has been supported by the National Institute of General Medical Sciences of the NIH under award number R01GM113240, by the US National Science Foundation under grant NSF CCF-1640970, and by Office of Naval Research Award N00014-17-1-2142.
+{\bf Conclusions.} This paper has introduced a computational technique to investigate the mathematical theory of non-Abelian Fourier series on the compact right coset space $\mathbb{Z}^2\backslash SE(2)$ according to the concrete orthonormal basis consists of trigonometric polynomials.
+As one of the main results, a constructive closed form for coefficients of square-integrable functions of the form $\widetilde{f}$ on $\mathbb{Z}^2\backslash SE(2)$ presented, in terms of non-Abelian Fourier matrix elements of $f$ on $SE(2)$.
+There are several advantageous for this characterization of the non-Abelian Fourier coefficients which is benefited from the structure of the right group action of $SE(2)$ on the homogeneous space $\mathbb{Z}^2\backslash SE(2)$.
+To begin with, the introduced closed form involves a unified discrete sampling of non-Abelian Fourier matrix elements from the interval $[0, \infty)$, which guarantees a discrete spectrum of the computational method.
+In addition, appearance of non-Abelian Fourier matrix elements in the closed form formulation of coefficients implies compatibility of the characterization with the group convolution of $SE(2)$ on $\mathbb{Z}^2\backslash SE(2)$.

+{\bf Acknowledgments.} This research is supported by NUS Startup grants A-0009059-02-00 and A-0009059-03-00 and AME Programmatic Fund Project MARIO A-0008449-01-00.
 The authors gratefully acknowledge the supporting agencies.
 The findings and opinions expressed here are only those of the authors, and not of the funding agencies.